Athletics in Jamaica: 2013–2019

-As has become commonplace in recent Commonwealth Games, Jamaica’s team was not full-strength in Glasgow 2014 however despite this Jamaica dominated the athletics programme coming 2nd on the medal table behind Kenya with 10 golds, 3 silvers and 6 bronzes.
-Jamaica got clean sweeps in the Men’s 200m (Rasheed Dwyer – gold, Warren Weir -silver, Jason Livermore - bronze) and Women’s 400m (Stephenie Ann McPherson, Novlene Williams-Mills and Christine Day).
-In the Men’s 100m Kemar Bailey-Cole became Commonwealth champion with Nickel Ashmeade taking bronze.
-Jamaica also took gold and bronze in the Women’s 400m hurdles with Kaliese Spencer and Janieve Russell.
-Games Records were set during golds in the: Men’s 4x100m relay (Livermore, Bailey-Cole, Ashmeade, Usain Bolt, Kimmari Roach* and Julian Forte*); Women’s 4x100m Relay (Kerron Stewart, Veronica Campbell-Brown, Schillonie Calvert, Shelly-Ann Fraser-Pryce and Elaine Thompson*); Women’s 4x400m Relay (Day, Williams-Mills, Anastasia le-Roy, McPherson, Russell* and Shericka Williams*) and the Men’s Shot Put (O'Dayne Richards).
-Jamaica’s other golds were in the Men’s 110m hurdles (Andrew Riley), and the Women’s Triple Jump (Kimberly Williams).
-In the Women’s 100m, Jamaica won silver (Campbell-Brown) and bronze (Stewart).
-Jamaica also won bronze in the Men’s discus (Jason Morgan).
-This was Jamaica’s best Commonwealth Games performance in athletics since 2006.
-Jamaica’s overall Commonwealth Games tally (including medals in swimming and netball), equalled Jamaica’s best ever performance in 2006.
+As has become commonplace in recent Commonwealth Games, Jamaica's team was not full-strength in Glasgow 2014 however despite this Jamaica dominated the athletics programme coming 2nd on the medal table behind Kenya with 10 golds, 3 silvers and 6 bronzes.
+Jamaica got clean sweeps in the Men's 200m (Rasheed Dwyer – gold, Warren Weir -silver, Jason Livermore – bronze) and Women's 400m (Stephenie Ann McPherson, Novlene Williams-Mills and Christine Day).
+In the Men's 100m Kemar Bailey-Cole became Commonwealth champion with Nickel Ashmeade taking bronze.
+Jamaica also took gold and bronze in the Women's 400m hurdles with Kaliese Spencer and Janieve Russell.
+Games Records were set during golds in the: Men's 4 × 100 m relay (Livermore, Bailey-Cole, Ashmeade, Usain Bolt, Kimmari Roach* and Julian Forte*); Women's 4 × 100 m Relay (Kerron Stewart, Veronica Campbell-Brown, Schillonie Calvert, Shelly-Ann Fraser-Pryce and Elaine Thompson*); Women's 4 × 400 m Relay (Day, Williams-Mills, Anastasia le-Roy, McPherson, Russell* and Shericka Williams*) and the Men's Shot Put (O'Dayne Richards).
+Jamaica's other golds were in the Men's 110m hurdles (Andrew Riley), and the Women's Triple Jump (Kimberly Williams).
+In the Women's 100m, Jamaica won silver (Campbell-Brown) and bronze (Stewart).
+Jamaica also won bronze in the Men's discus (Jason Morgan).
+This was Jamaica's best Commonwealth Games performance in athletics since 2006.
+Jamaica's overall Commonwealth Games tally (including medals in swimming and netball), equalled Jamaica's best ever performance in 2006.

-The 2015 World Championships were in Beijing, China the same location as Jamaica’s record Olympic performance.
-Usain Bolt as in 2009 and 2013 won three golds in the Men’s 100m, 200m and 4x100m setting world leads in the 200m and 4x100m.
-In the 200m it was Bolt’s fourth consecutive gold medal, and the fifth consecutive championships he had medalled in the event and for the 100m it was his third world title.
-The Men’s 4x100m gold medal winning team consisted of Nesta Carter, Asafa Powell, Nickel Ashmeade, Bolt and Rasheed Dwyer*.
+The 2015 World Championships were in Beijing, China the same location as Jamaica's record Olympic performance.
+Usain Bolt as in 2009 and 2013 won three golds in the Men's 100m, 200m and 4 × 100 m setting world leads in the 200m and 4 × 100 m.
+In the 200m it was Bolt's fourth consecutive gold medal, and the fifth consecutive championships he had medalled in the event and for the 100m it was his third world title.
+The Men's 4 × 100 m gold medal-winning team consisted of Nesta Carter, Asafa Powell, Nickel Ashmeade, Bolt and Rasheed Dwyer*.